-This citizen science project has helped provide local agencies with long-term baseline data of the species found on our shores.
+This community science project has helped provide local agencies with long-term baseline data of the species found on our shores.
 Not only is this is a valued project it also is an invaluable educational tool.
 Every year we host a new class of volunteers who get the opportunity to go on the beach and assist with the collection of this data.
 It is a great way for volunteers to connect directly with the species we work to protect.

 We currently monitor 12 sites on Camano and 11 on Whidbey, and 1 on Fidalgo Island.
 During extreme daytime low tides in spring and summer, you will find us out there recording data on the substrate, slope, and the absence or presence of key species on the beach.
 Additionally, returning to the same site each year, we place quadrats at specified locations where we collect data on all marine species found.

 The data collected is now being stored in the Shoreline Monitoring Database.
 This database is managed by Jason Toft at the University of Washington.

 Cavalero County Park & Boat Launch

 Water temperature measured over 75 degrees F (24 C) and air temps just over 93 degrees F air temperature (34 C) when we started monitoring on June 28, 2021.
 We looked at substrate and species, and carefully documented 9 quadrats near the water’s edge within the lowest 40 feet of the 190 foot line.

 Stewards who conducted Intertidal Monitoring on the hottest day of the century